 - 1.)
 SKI SCHOOL Mount Sunapee offers a full-service ski school operating daily from opening day until approximately April 1st when it closes for the season.
-The ski school is staffed by many PSIA-certified directors, supervisors and instructors offering instruction to skiers and snowboarders of all ages and abilities including young children.
+The ski school is staffed by many PSIA-certified instructors, supervisors and directors offering instruction to skiers and snowboarders ages 3 and up and all abilities.
 Special package programs provide both the beginner and the experienced skier or snowboarder with lessons, rental equipment, and a lift ticket.
-Package prices will vary depending upon the type and number of lessons.
+Package prices will vary upon the type and number of lessons.
 Guests may select a group lesson, a specialty clinic or a private lesson. - 2.)
-RENTAL AND REPAIR SHOP The ski and snowboard rental shop offers a large selection of current snowboards, shaped skis and snowshoe rentals.
-The ski rental shop is open every day that Mount Sunapee is open for skiing and riding.
-Mount Sunapee maintains a current inventory of rental equipment. - 3.)
+RENTAL AND REPAIR SHOP The ski and snowboard rental shop offers a large selection of current snowboards, skis and snowshoe rentals.
+The ski rental shop is open every day that Mount Sunapee is open for skiing and riding. - 3.)
 SKI PATROL The Mount Sunapee Ski Patrol consists of a paid, full-time, professional corps of supervisors and patrollers supplemented by paid part-time weekend patrollers, and part-time weekend volunteer patrollers.
 Ski Patrol members must meet, at a minimum, the Outdoor Emergency Care (OEC) requirements as administered by the National Ski Patrol Association.
 The OEC certification is the equivalent of a basic EMT certification. - 4.)
 RETAIL SKI SHOPS Mount Sunapee operates retail ski shops in both the Sunapee Lodge and the Spruce Lodge.
 The Sunapee Lodge Ski Shop offers the latest ski and snowboard apparel in addition to accessory items.
 The Sunapee Lodge Ski Shop is generally open whenever the Sunapee Lodge is open during winter operations.
 The Spruce Lodge Ski Shop has reduced hours during early season and late season. - 5.)
-FOOD & BEVERAGE SERVICES Most culinary operations are operated by Mount Sunapee management and staff, and are not usually contracted to outside vendors (except for the Waffle Cabin).
-Food and Beverage (F&B) services are located in the Sunapee Lodge, the Spruce Lodge, Goosefeathers Pub, and the Summit Lodge.
+FOOD & BEVERAGE SERVICES Most culinary operations are operated by Mount Sunapee management and staff, and are not usually contracted to outside vendors (except for the Waffle Cabin and occasional food trucks).
+Food and Beverage (F&B) services are located in the Sunapee Lodge, the Spruce Lodge, Goosefeathers Pub, the Summit Lodge, and the South Peak area.
 Food & Beverage services generally operate seven days a week during the ski season from the opening day through the closing day of each season.
 In the early and late season only one lodge with F&B may be open based upon business volumes. - Mount Sunapee usually does not permit guests to use outside food caterers to serve food or provide their own catering services in any of our licensed food establishments. - 6.)
 ENTERTAINMENT During the winter ski season, après-ski entertainment is offered on weekends and holidays in the Goosefeathers Pub in the Spruce Lodge.
 Beer, wine and spirits are served in Goosefeathers Pub to adults ages 21 and older. - 7.)
-ALPINE RACING PROGRAM Competitive training programs for youths, ages 5-19, offer season long instruction in alpine ski racing, freestyle skiing and snowboarding. - 8.)
-PARKING OPERATIONS Parking operations at Mount Sunapee utilize part-time seasonal attendants.
+ALPINE RACING PROGRAM Competitive training programs for youths, ages 6-19, offer season-long instruction in alpine ski racing, freestyle skiing and snowboarding. - 8.)
+PARKING OPERATIONS Parking operations at Mount Sunapee utilize attendants on a daily basis.

 - 9.)
 SHUTTLE SERVICES Mount Sunapee operates shuttle buses to give courtesy rides to skiers from Parking Lot 3 and the State Park Beach area to the two base area lodges.
-Also, trucks with open air, passenger-standing shuttle bodies transport skiers from the Spruce Lodge area and the Spruce Lodge Ski Rental shop to the South Peak novice slopes and the Sunapee Lodge. - 10.)
-WAFFLE CABIN During the winter months, Mount Sunapee has contracted with "Waffle Cabin" for a ten foot by fourteen foot cabin located on the snow near the Sunapee Lodge.
-The "Waffle Cabin" is a temporary building that serves hot, fresh, Belgian-style waffles dipped in chocolate.
+Also, trucks with open air, standing shuttle bodies transport skiers from the Spruce Lodge area and the Spruce Lodge Ski Rental shop to the South Peak novice slopes and the Sunapee Lodge. - 10.)
+WAFFLE CABIN During the winter months, Mount Sunapee has contracted with "Waffle Cabin" for a ten foot by fourteen-foot cabin located on the snow near the Sunapee Lodge.
+The "Waffle Cabin" is a temporary building that serves Belgian-style waffles.